ubucon-asia/blog.ubucon.asia/content/contribute/index.md

 # For organizers
 First, You must be a member of [`ubucon-asia`](https://github.com/ubucon-asia) organization on GitHub.
 You will also need read and write acccess to [`ubucon-asia/blog.ubucon.asia`](https://github.com/ubucon-asia/blog.ubucon.asia) repository.
 If you don't have yet, Ask may other organizers for that.

-After gaining all access you need, Clone [`ubucon-asia/blog.ubucon.asia`](https://github.com/ubucon-asia/blog.ubucon.asia) repository to your machine, And get started with writting post with steps that can be found on this [`README.md`](https://github.com/ubucon-asia/blog.ubucon.asia/blob/main/README.md).
+After gaining all access you need, Clone [`ubucon-asia/blog.ubucon.asia`](https://github.com/ubucon-asia/blog.ubucon.asia) repository to your machine, And get started with writing post with steps that can be found on this [`README.md`](https://github.com/ubucon-asia/blog.ubucon.asia/blob/main/README.md).
 We recommend you to use dedicated branch for writing new post.

 For organizers, You don't need and review process.
 To publish your post, Commit post files to `main` branch then push to remote repository.
 Normally, It takes about 5~10 minutes to automatically publish your new post with GitHub Actions.

 # If you are not organizer
 Fork our blog repository ([`ubucon-asia/blog.ubucon.asia`](https://github.com/ubucon-asia/blog.ubucon.asia)), and then clone it to your machine.
-And get started with writting post with steps that can be found on this [`README.md`](https://github.com/ubucon-asia/blog.ubucon.asia/blob/main/README.md).
+And get started with writing post with steps that can be found on this [`README.md`](https://github.com/ubucon-asia/blog.ubucon.asia/blob/main/README.md).

 If you're done with writing post, Commit post files to `main` branch then push to your forked repository.
 Then, Submit [Pull Request](https://github.com/ubucon-asia/blog.ubucon.asia/compare) to review and publish.
 Our organizers will check and review your post.
 If your contribution has no problem, Your Pull Request will be accepted and your post will be published.